dmg9626/dmg9626.github.io/games/boids.md

 <img src="/assets/images/games/boids/boids.gif" class="blog rounded mx-auto d-block" width="80%">

+I also spruced up the colors a bit, so each boid picks a random color from a nice blue gradient.

 ---

-Now that I was happy with performance, I wanted to expand on the demo's functionality a bit by letting the user control the priority assigned to separation/alignment/cohesion during steering.
+Now that I was happy with performance, I wanted to expand on the demo's functionality by letting the user control the priority assigned to steering behaviors (separation/alignment/cohesion), as well as how fast boids move and steer.

 <img src="/assets/images/games/boids/boids_settings.gif" class="blog rounded mx-auto d-block" width="75%">